galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 ## Determining shared ions

 At this step, you obtain a dataset collection containing one `RData` file per sample, with independent lists of ions.
 Next, we want to identify the ions shared between samples.
-To do so, first you need to group your individual `RData` files into a single one.
+To do so, first, you need to group your individual `RData` files into a single one.

 > <hands-on-title> Merging files </hands-on-title>
 >